-- Actions which are committed without regard for the possible harm to self, other individuals, a group, or which may result in injury or damage to an individual or group. - m.
-Failure to Render Aid This section imposes a duty of reasonable assistance on any student or student organization/group-who knows that another individual faces grave physical danger, if assistance can be rendered without peril to the rescuer(s).
-The following instances constitute a failure to render aid and violate(s) the Student Code of Conduct: - i.
-Voluntarily abstaining from giving assistance to a person in danger of or a victim of a sexual assault. - ii.
+- C. Hazing also includes observation of hazing activities by Bystanders, defined as individuals in a position to intervene, but who fail to intervene. - Actions which are committed without regard for the possible harm to self, other individuals, a group, or which may result in injury or damage to an individual or group. - m.
+Failure to Render Aid This section imposes a duty of reasonable assistance on any student or student organization/group who knows that another individual faces grave physical danger, if assistance can be rendered without peril to the rescuer(s).
+The following instances constitute a failure to render aid and violate(s) the Student Code of Conduct: - Voluntarily abstaining from giving assistance to a person in danger of or a victim of a sexual assault. - ii.
 Failing to call for emergency assistance for signs of alcohol or drug poisoning. - iii.
 Failing to call for emergency assistance when one knows that a person is in grave physical danger or exposed to bodily harm. - iv.
 Failing to call for emergency assistance during a hazing incident. - v.
-Failing to inform University Oofficials of an emergency incident. - vi.
-Failing to make an effort to prevent persons who have abused alcohol or other drugs from harming themselves or others, especially while driving a motor vehicle.
+Failing to inform University Oofficials of an emergency incident. - Failing to make an effort to prevent persons who have abused alcohol or other drugs from harming themselves or others, especially while driving a motor vehicle.